kubeshop/testkube/docs/docs/articles/azure.md

 ### How to connect to GKE (Google Kubernetes Engine) cluster and run a test

-This example connects to a k8s cluster in Google Cloud, creates and runs a test using Testkube Azure DevOps pipeline.
+This example connects to a k8s cluster in Google Cloud and creates and runs a test using Testkube Azure DevOps pipeline.
 Please make sure that the following points are satisfied:
-- The **GKE Sevice Account** should be created prior in Google Cloud and added to pipeline variables along with **GKE_PROJECT** value;
+- The **GKE Sevice Account** should have already been created in Google Cloud and added to pipeline variables along with **GKE_PROJECT** value.
 - The **GKE_CLUSTER_NAME** and **GKE_ZONE** can be added as environmental variables in the workflow.

 ```yaml